forestgrape/coronavirus/index.md

 Some topics and findings of the vertebrate immune protection relevant for other parts of [this site](#home) are described.

-## cross immune protection
+## basis of cross immune protections
 All form of life share common molecular patterns.
 The more genetically related the forms the more protein patterns they share.
 These common patterns are possible targets to develop cross immune protections either by the immune system or artificial medications.
-Well conserved are:

 * Functional units of proteins.
 The more fundamental there function is, the more conserved they are.
-E.g. RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
-This protein is well conserved across viruses [to check, citation coming].
-* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt.
+* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt

-For coronaviruses, the replication mechanism within a cell is well conserved and thus the proteins involved.
+* For coronaviruses, the replication mechanism within a cell is well conserved and thus the proteins involved.

+Examples of well conserved proteins for coronaviruses are:
+* RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
+This protein is well conserved [to check, citation coming].
+* The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

 <!--
 ### protections based on general patterns